FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 Defiant
 : If this Group is not Shaken and not already in melee, when an enemy successfully activates to Attack them they may test at 7+ to meet the enemy halfway and count both Groups as attacking for to-hit rolls.

+Nimble
+: This Group treats difficult terrain as normal terrain.

 Shooters (2)
 : Groups without an MI profile only.